 a.
 Organization - Show the organization for implementing and managing the TO project through the use of an organizational chart.
 The proposed organization shall contain the responsibilities of each element shown on the organization chart.
 Identify personnel integral to the performance of the ESPC project, by name within each element.
 Show the lines of authority within the organization.
 If portions of the project are to be subcontracted (e.g., installation of an energy conservation system), identify the subcontracted function, and which element of the contractor’s organization will manage the subcontract(s).

-C. Volume II - Price Proposal - The selected contractor shall complete Schedules TO-1, TO-2, TO-3, TO-4 (populated by results from FEMP ENABLE IGA Audit Tool) and TO-5 and shall provide supporting documentation listed below.
-The TO Schedules can be found in Attachment 1 – ESPC ENABLE TO Financial Schedules of this document.
+C. Volume II - Price Proposal - The selected contractor shall complete financial Schedules 1, 2, 3, 4 (populated by results from FEMP ENABLE IGA Audit Tool) and 5 and shall provide supporting documentation listed below.
+The Schedules can be found in Attachment 4 – ESPC ENABLE Financial Data Template of this document.
+The contractor is required to submit project-level financial and energy-savings information into the eProject Builder (ePB) online system, which will then generate the full set of Task Order financial schedules.
+The data requirements are specified in Attachment 4 – ESPC ENABLE Financial Data Template and on the ePB website and may be amended from time-to-time.
+Please see: https://eprojectbuilder.lbl.gov

 1. In addition to the submission of TO schedules and supporting documents, the contractor shall provide information on how financing was competitively selected (desire is to solicit 3 bids).